vvvv666/greenfield-docs/README.md

 ## Stack
-The documentation for Cosmos SDK is hosted at https://docs.gnfd.io and built from the files in the /docs directory.
+The documentation for Greenfield is hosted at https://docs.gnfd.io and built from the files in the /docs directory.
 It is built using the following stack:

 - [Vuepress-theme-hope](https://theme-hope.vuejs.press/).
 A VuePress theme with tons of features